 Slugs have been the bane of English gardeners since the moment we decided to take control of our environment and grow plants just for ourselves.
-Since then it has been somewhat of a battle and for the most part the gardeners are loosing.
+From that moment it has been somewhat of a battle and for the most part the gardeners are loosing.
 Whether it be for food or ornamental value the slugs come out in their droves and usually at the worst possible time.
-How many of us have had our seedlings devastated before they've had a chance to properly take root and how many cherished ornamental are scarred with holes that will end up staring back at us for the rest of the season.
+How many of us have had our seedlings devastated before they've had a chance to properly take root, and how many cherished ornamental are scarred with holes that will end up staring back at us for the rest of the season.
 It no wonder that millions of pounds are spent on slug pellets every year - in fact for many gardeners it has become a year round obsession.

 We are lucky in this country by having so many natural predators to call on for help, but with declines in all of their populations there is a need for both concern and action to prevent these figures from dropping further.

 SAND LIZARDS.
 A protected species within the UK, it’s now the rarest of our native lizards with only a few thousand believed left in existence.
 Much of their decline is blamed on the loss of the lowland heath and coastal dune systems which make up most of their habitat.
 Although habitat loss is undoubtedly a major factor in their population decline, how much is also due to the tonnes of pellets applied every year in the UK by amateur gardeners and our farming industry?

 SLOW WORMS. these were once were commonplace in the UK but now there seems to be a significant decline in their numbers too.
 If you want to attract them into your garden they prefer densely planted areas with plenty good cover from predation.
 They are very rarely seen in the open, but strangely they are often found beneath steel sheets.
 The use of steel sheeting is often used by environmentalists to help confirm the presence of this species in areas of concern.
 Uniquely, their diet almost entirely consists of slug which makes them a fantastic help to the environmentally conscious gardener.